 But is this its purpose?
 There is a realization catching on like wildfire around the world.
 It is that making money for the shareholders is not actually what gets us up in the morning.
 We are unlikely to give our best efforts when we feel we can’t bring our whole selves to work.
 Somehow, we have to leave half of ourselves in the car park while we trudge through the day.
 We are waiting for 5 o’clock, our weekends and our pensions.

 Is purpose all about the why?

-It’s not about ditching profit
+It’s not about ditching profit.

 If you’re reading this as a commercial enterprise, the purpose is not about ditching profit and suddenly getting all causal about things.
-It’s about putting purpose at the centre of your enterprise, putting it before profit and being purpose-led, because, ironically, companies connected to their purpose end up being 10 – 18 times more profitable than those companies who focus solely on profit itself.
+It’s about putting drive at the centre of your enterprise, putting it before profit and being purpose-led because, ironically, companies connected to their purpose end up being 10 – 18 times more profitable than those companies who focus solely on profit itself.
 The two are inextricably interlinked.
 And it makes sense.
 Work is intensely personal.